abu-admattic/aasaan-capital-docs/docs/index.md

     └──────────────────
 ```

-- There have no Edit option for now. you just create disable and delete.
+- There have no Edit option for now. you just create, disable and delete.

 - Please avoid to delete `Global Area`, you can disable item of `Global Area` and create new one.